syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/message/EJ2_ASP.MVC/customization.md

 # Customization in Message control

-The Message control allows user to customize the content display positions and appearance.
+The [ASP.NET MVC Message](https://www.syncfusion.com/aspnet-mvc-ui-controls/message) control allows user to customize the content display positions and appearance.
 This section explains the details about changing the content alignments and border styles for messages.

 ## Content Alignment